-Have Morning & Evening Routines
+Morning & Evening Routines

-Close The Kitchen
+The Kitchen is CLOSED

 Don’t spend too much of your day cleaning or stressing about making your kitchen perfect.
 Do the best you can for today and then be done.
 Your family and friends will enjoy sitting in a tidy kitchen, but what they would enjoy most of all is sitting in that tidy kitchen with you; sit down and enjoy!